zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[Zeyi-Lin / HivisionIDPhotos](https://github.com/Zeyi-Lin/HivisionIDPhotos) - ⚡️HivisionIDPhotos: a lightweight and efficient AI ID photos tools. 一个轻量级的AI证件照制作算法。
 ## Java

+* 【2024-11-29】[LuckSiege / PictureSelector](https://github.com/LuckSiege/PictureSelector) - Picture Selector Library for Android or 图片选择器
+* 【2024-11-29】[LibrePDF / OpenPDF](https://github.com/LibrePDF/OpenPDF) - OpenPDF is a free Java library for creating and editing PDF files, with a LGPL and MPL open source license.
+OpenPDF is based on a fork of iText.
+We welcome contributions from other developers.
+Please feel free to submit pull-requests and bugreports to this GitHub repository.
 * 【2024-11-26】[Telegram-FOSS-Team / Telegram-FOSS](https://github.com/Telegram-FOSS-Team/Telegram-FOSS) - Unofficial, FOSS-friendly fork of the original Telegram client for Android
 * 【2024-11-26】[GregTechCEu / GregTech-Modern](https://github.com/GregTechCEu/GregTech-Modern) - GregTech CE Unofficial for modern versions
 * 【2024-11-23】[EnterpriseQualityCoding / FizzBuzzEnterpriseEdition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) - FizzBuzz Enterprise Edition is a no-nonsense implementation of FizzBuzz made by serious businessmen for serious business purposes.